DancesWithDingo/ViewModelToolkit/README.md

 For the most flexibility, the developer can design their own save bar.
 They need only implement the `ISaveBarView` interface, which ensures the Save and Cancel button properties are declared.
 Note that these buttons don't need to be actual buttons: any control can be used provided it supports the commanding structure as described above.
 Even an image with a hit map could be used, and the `ISaveBarButtonView` interface is provided to simplify the task of developing the custom save bar buttons.

-The ViewModelToolkitSample application contains an example of a custom save bar that is vertically oriented and includes an additional Help button.
+The ViewModelToolkitSample application contains an example (CustomFormPage.xaml) of a custom save bar that is vertically oriented and includes an additional Help button.

 #### Custom `ISaveBarView` Injection